thenerdery/ruby-standards/standards/ruby.md

 ## Debugging & Development Errors

-We use [Better Errors](https://github.com/charliesome/better_errors) for quick access to a console on development runtime errors, and [Byebug](https://github.com/deivid-rodriguez/byebug) for line-by-line debugging.
+Use [Better Errors](https://github.com/charliesome/better_errors) for quick access to a console on development runtime errors, and [Byebug](https://github.com/deivid-rodriguez/byebug) for line-by-line debugging.

 ```ruby
 group :development do